pivotal-cf/om/CONTRIBUTING.md

 # Becoming a committer

 At this time, there is no official process for becoming a comitter to `om`.
-The project is currently maintained by the Platform Provider Experience team.
+The project is currently maintained by the TAS Operability team.
 But we're open to new ideas here!

 # Prior Art